Colonial Secretary's papers 1822-1877

 Moreton Bay Penal Settlement

-Correspondence relates to petitions for remission of sentences, movements of ships (manifests of cargo and passengers), recommendations and appointments to positions, provisions and labour and the abandonment of Moreton Bay as a penal settlement, including estimations of provisions and livestock.
-In September 1839 Lieutenant Gorman provided a detailed list of prisoners remaining at Moreton Bay under colonial sentence.
+This correspondence relates to the administration and winding down of the Moreton Bay penal settlement.
+It includes petitions for remission of sentences, movements of ships with manifests of cargo and passengers, recommendations and appointments to positions, provisioning and labour matters, and planning for the abandonment of Moreton Bay as a penal colony, including estimates of provisions and livestock.
+In September 1839, Lieutenant Owen Gorman provided a detailed list of prisoners remaining at Moreton Bay under colonial sentence.

 Norfolk Island Penal Settlement

-Correspondence also includes mention of the management of Norfolk Island and the movements of ships, cargo and prisoners, with some prisoners received at Norfolk Island due to the closure of the penal colony at Moreton Bay.
+The correspondence also addresses the administration of Norfolk Island, including the movements of ships, cargo, and prisoners.
+Some prisoners were transferred to Norfolk Island as a result of the closure of the penal settlement at Moreton Bay.

 Interactions with First Nations People